 Preceptor Pi Chapter of Beta Sigma Phi met Nov.
 20 at Rosewood Gallery.
 Susan Coulson served as hostess.
 President Jeri Brozek led the meeting attended by 11 members.

-Veterans of Foreign Wars Post 3111 and its Ladies Auxiliary met on Jan.
-24 at the Post Home.
+Veterans of Foreign Wars Post 3111 and Ladies Auxiliary met on Nov.
+27 at the Post Home.

-The Progress Club met on Jan.
-2 at the home of Pat Halbower with Kathy Schugart as co-hostess.
-There were 17 members in attendance.
+Progress Club met on Nov.
+5 at the home of Kathy Schugart.
+Pat Klusener and Rosemary Herrmann served as co-hostesses.
+There were 20 members in attendance.